 8. Taper Fade Faux Hawk

-Tight in appearance and overflowing with clean vibes, the taper fade faux hawk remains a striking way to couple that haircut with the natural contours of your scalp and face.
+Tight in appearance and overflowing with clean vibes, the taper fade faux hawk remains a striking way to couple that short haircut with the natural contours of your scalp and face.
 The result is a sharp look that’s truly yours and yours alone.

 9. Rat Tail Faux Hawk

 It might not look anything like a mohawk, but the rat tail faux hawk will draw just as much controversy.
 And while we don’t personally endorse this men’s hairstyle, we’re certainly not stopping you from being you.
 Sooo…yeah.
 Go for it.